-The latest building added to the site, in 2013, is a state-of-the-art film studio which is linked to the main lecture hall.
+In 2013, a state-of-the-art film studio was linked to the main lecture hall.

 Work is also due to be carried out on the surrounding vegetation.
 The forested areas have yet to be replanted with their original dry-habitat trees.
 Still, the flora at CIRM remains rich and contrasts beautifully with the dry rocky slopes of Mount Puget just above.